CanonicalLtd/maas-docs/en/manage-ha.md

 ## Communication between machines and rack controllers

-In multi-region/rack clusters (i.e. HA), all machine communication with MAAS is proxied through rack controllers, including HTTP metadata, DNS, syslog and Squid proxy.
+In multi-region/rack clusters (i.e. HA clusters), all machine communication with MAAS is proxied through rack controllers, including HTTP metadata, DNS, syslog and Squid proxy.
 Note that in single-region/rack clusters, the region controller manages communication.

-Proxying through rack controllers is useful in environments where communication between machines and region controllers.
+Proxying through rack controllers is useful in environments where communication between machines and region controllers is restricted.

 ### DNS/Squid proxy